 - Customer communication management.

 To reduce the total number of queries, one should keep the clients informed about the current status of their issues and their ongoing maintenance.
-Help Desk systems can both automatically send corresponding reminders, which takes off a load of customer support by eliminating the need to answer trivial questions and provide the customer service with access to client portals and other communication channels.
+Help Desk systems can both automatically send corresponding reminders, which takes off a load of customer support by eliminating the need to answer trivial questions and provide the customer service with access to customer web portals and other communication channels.